 You need to make sure that every customer trusts you and that you treat your employees well.
 If you have investors, you need to keep them happy, and if you have bank or credit union loans, you need to pay them back as soon as you are able to do so.

-You probably know about all of these things, and you don’t shy away from any of them.
-At the same time, though, you have to make sure you don’t break any laws, either intentionally or because you didn’t know about them.
+You probably know all of these things, and you don’t shy away from any of them.
+At the same time, though, you can’t break any laws, either intentionally or because you didn’t know about them.

 We’ll take a moment right now to mention some of the illegal business practices that you should avoid at all costs.